XANi/uberstatus/README.md

 * integrate most of core functionality directly (checking cpu, network etc. without extra forking
 * Support push and pull (polling) type of plugins

+# Operation

+Each of plugins operates asynchronously and can send update of its status at any time.
+On each plugin update state is sent upstream (including previous cached plugin state) so it is possible to have each plugin update separetely.

+Each plugin have a name (by default plugin name) and instance (in case of plugins that will be used multiple times, like network interfaces).

 # Plugins